korelogic/webhooks/README.markdown

 * `$_POST['body']` This contains a JSON object that contains the sections fields and corresponding values of the associated `Target Section` entry

 ### JSON Body
-All payloads, currently, are delivered in the following standard JSON format:
+POST and PUT payloads, currently, are delivered in the following standard JSON format:

 	[
 	   {